scimaksim/nasa-api-vignette/README.md

     ##   3    0
     ##   4    0

-2312 systems - more than 51.8% of all observed - orbit a single star and have no other planetary companions.
-Another 950 systems (21.3%) have one star and two planets.
+2312 planets - more than 51.8% of all observed - orbit a single star and have no other planetary companions.
+Another 950 planets (21.3%) have one star and two companion planets.
 7 systems are particularly interesting, with three stars and five planets in their system.
 One observations contains a planet with a record four stars.

-We can also enumerate the annual number of exoplanet findings since 1989 and identify 2014 and 2016 as the most prolific years for discovery.
+We can also enumerate the annual number of exoplanet findings since 1989.

 ``` r
 # Retrieve latest exoplanet data